 - When the dentures are finished we test them for fit and make further adjustments.
 From there, we will probably make a few more minute adjustments as you get used to wearing them.

 New dentures do take getting used to.
 At first, they will feel loose, possibly feeling as if they could fall out.
 But your muscles in the cheeks and tongue soon adjust, as do your gums.
 Sometimes your gums can become irritated as they adjust.

 These are all issues with full, not partials.
-There is little adjustment needed with partials, although avoiding sticky foods is a must.
+There is a little adjustment needed with partials, although avoiding sticky foods is a must.

 They usually last from five to seven years.
 At some point, they need to be relined, rebased, or remade.
-This is because your underlying gum tissues and jawbone change over time.
+This is because of your underlying gum tissues and jawbone change over time.
 Dr. Smith will have the base refit, or a new base may be created using the existing false teeth.

 The lifespan is highly variable depending on location in the mouth and care of the appliance.

 Dentures are not meant to be worn 24 hours a day.
 Removing them allows your gum tissues to rest and allows normal stimulation and cleansing by the tongue and your saliva.

 You brush them, but not with toothpaste, as it is too abrasive and can create microscopic scratches that allow food and plaque to build up.
 Brushing removes stains and any food or plaque build-up.
 When brushing is complete, they need to stay moist so they need to be put in a cleanser soaking solution or in water.